kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001343.JPG" loading="lazy" />

 We're at 12:38pm with 8.5km still to Chikatsuyu.
-The forecast shows rain incoming, and our legs already climbed 514 meters.
+The forecast shows rain incoming, and our legs already climbed 1,686 feet (514 meters).
 However, we do have time, we just need to keep a decent pace and we could reach the guesthouse before 5pm.
 The alternative is taking a bus from *Takahara*.

 I sip my coffee and shrug, *"where would the fun be in that?
 We travelled around the planet for the challenge"*.
 And so we decide to continue.